adarshzpatel/fermi-sdk/README.md

 `import * as FermiDex from "../src`

+## Setup for devnet
+Go to `config.json`
+- Replace `rpcUrl` with `https://api.devnet.solana.com` or any custom endpoint for devnet
+- Replace  `programId` with address of deployed program on devnet

 # Fermi Protocol SDK Tutorial

 The Fermi Protocol SDK provides functionalities to interact with the Fermi DEX on Solana.
 In this tutorial, we will cover the following steps: